Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Conclusion

 \section{Conclusion}

 In this paper, we propose \emph{Eigen-Value} (EV), an efficient data valuation framework for OOD robustness.
-By approximating domain discrepancy via eigenvalues and perturbation theory, EV estimates the marginal contribution of each sample to OOD loss.
-Integrated with existing ID-based methods, it enables OOD-aware data selection without requiring any OOD data.
-Comprehensive cross-domain experiments on vision and text datasets demonstrate that EV consistently enhances domain robustness while maintaining stability and low computational cost.
-Qualitative analyses further reveal why EV improves robustness, showing that it prioritizes diverse, invariant features that are critical under distribution shifts.
-By shifting the focus from model- to data-centric OOD robustness, EV offers a scalable solution with theoretical guarantees linking spectral properties to OOD generalization.
-Together, these results establish EV as a practical and reliable tool for real-world applications, where robust and efficient data valuation is essential.
+By approximating domain discrepancy via eigenvalues and perturbation theory, EV estimates each sample’s marginal contribution to OOD loss.
+Integrated with existing ID-based methods, it enables OOD-aware data selection without requiring additional OOD data.
+Extensive experiments on visual and textual datasets show that EV consistently enhances domain robustness while maintaining stability and low computational cost.
+Qualitative analyses further explain this improvement, showing that EV prioritizes diverse, invariant features critical under distribution shifts.
+By shifting the focus from model- to data-centric robustness, EV provides a scalable, theoretically grounded solution for real-world applications where efficient and reliable data valuation is essential.